Kevin Royal Johnson

 Kevin Royal Johnson (born November 21, 1961) is an American author and singer-songwriter living in Baltimore, Maryland.
 He is the founding member of the band The Linemen.

 Early life

 Johnson was raised and educated in Van Buren, Arkansas until the age of 10, when he moved to Little Rock where he lived until the age of 18.
 He attended Little Rock Central High School and then moved to Nashville, to attend Vanderbilt University, where he graduated with a degree in electrical engineering in 1984.

 Career

 Author

 Johnson is the author of three books, The Celluloid Paper Trail: Identification and Description of Twentieth Century Film Scripts, The Dark Page: Books That Inspired American Film Noir 1940–1949 and The Dark Page II: Books That Inspired American Film Noir 1950–1965.
 All three books were published by the Oak Knoll Press.

-Johnson has taught on the subject of film script identification at Yale University, the Academy of Motion Picture Arts and Sciences, and Rare Book School at the University of Virginia.
+Johnson has taught on the subject of film script identification at Yale University, UCLA, the Academy of Motion Picture Arts and Sciences, and Rare Book School at the University of Virginia.